-A life coach is a professional who helps you reach a goal or make a change in your life.
+The definition of a life coach is a professional who helps you reach a goal or make a change in your life.
 They help you to get out of your head and start taking action in the areas of your life that you wish to change.
 A life coach guides you through the process by asking questions that help you evaluate and decide which steps to take in order to reach your goal or make an important change.
 Then they play the important roles of motivator, strategist and accountability partner.
 Their goal is to help you reach your goal in the most efficient, effective and rewarding way possible.
 Life coaches are more than just a counselor or consultant, they step you through the achievement process from the beginning to the end, from the planning stage all the way through the execution stages.

 A life coach is a source of motivation and inspiration that gives you the push you need to reach your full potential.
 You might hire a life coach for similar reasons that you would hire a personal trainer for.
 You may already be fit, but have specific goals that need more guidance and pushing to in order to accomplish them, or maybe you are overweight or feeling sluggish and know you need motivation and encouragement from outside of yourself to make a significant change.

 Life coaches are like personal trainers for your life goals.
 They have the professional training and mindset that is needed to coach you towards your dream life.
 They are with you every step of the way, helping you find ways to stay on track and motivated to accomplish those goals and so much more.